Half of bosses say Gen Y are lazy, unfocused, over-confident and greedy. Is it really true?

 Some of the difference can be attributed to age and seniority differences, but Gen Y grew up in a very different world than their seniors in the office.
 The ubiquitous nature of the internet and social media means Gen Y are much more interested in on-the-spot, instant feedback and recognition, rather than formal reviews.

-All three working-age generations – Boomers, Generation X and Generation Y – agree that the youngest ones are more difficult to manage than other generations, according to a Conference Board of of Canada survey.
+All three working-age generations – Boomers, Generation X and Generation Y – agree that the youngest ones are more difficult to manage than other generations.

 "No longer are younger workers largely dependent on the older generations for information and knowledge," the board said.
 "Younger workers can now access information online and many are often the most expert person at a given skill or task."